AlexTelon/residue_number_systems/README.md

-# Trying out Residu number systems.
+# Trying out Residue number systems

 Chapter 4.7 in Concrete Mathematics.

-Example from p 127 coded
+Example from p.127, but in code.

 Can generate an alternative representation for values now.